mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 - **Network**: Public subnet with Elastic IP <!-- EDITORIAL COMMENT: I haven't found the Elastic IP option in the GUI. -->
 - **Authentication**: SSH key created earlier in section [Create SSH key pair](#create-ssh-key-pair)

-Once the instance has been launched, record the public IP address, it will be needed when youssh to the VM (next step).
+Once the instance has been launched, record the public IP address, it will be needed when you ssh to the VM (next step).

 #### Control Center: Deploy Control Center host